tahoni/template-react/README.md

 should only report what it would have done.

 ## License
-This project is licensed under the terms of the _MIT license_.
+This project is licensed under the terms of the _MIT licence_.

 ## Author
 **Leoni Lubbinge**